sdsc-hpc-training-org/expanse-101/Expanse_Aggregate.md

 <hr>

 ### <a name="load-and-check-module-env"></a>Load and Check Modules and Environment
-In this example, we will add the SLURM library, and and verify that it is in your environment
+In this example, we will add the Slurm library, and and verify that it is in your environment
 * Check  module environment after loggin on to the system:

 ```
 (base) [user@login01 ~]$ module li

 Currently Loaded Modules:
-  1) shared   2) SLURM/expanse/20.02.3   3) cpu/0.15.4   4) DefaultModules
+  1) shared   2) slurm/expanse/20.02.3   3) cpu/0.15.4   4) DefaultModules
 ```

-* Note that SLURM (the cluster resource manager) is not in the environment.
+* Note that Slurm (the cluster resource manager) is not in the environment.
-Check environment looking for SLURM commands
+Check environment looking for Slurm commands

 ```